 Estate Planning with Legacy Assurance Plan

-Today there are a multitude of legal instruments and tools that can be used for estate planning: wills, living wills, powers of attorney, trusts, deeds and beneficiary designations, to name a few.
+Today there are a multitude of legal instruments and tools that can be used for planning: wills, living wills, powers of attorney, revocable living trusts, deeds, life insurance and beneficiary designations, to name a few.
 When you create a plan with Legacy Assurance Plan, you get to decide the best way to carry out your legacy.

 Last Will & Testament

 Nationwide, approximately 60-70% of Americans have no estate plan.
 No last will and testament, no trust, no legal documents whatsoever.
 If you are one of the 30-40% that have an estate plan, chances are you have only a simple Last Will and Testament.
 You probably also think that’s sufficient for your situation.
 However, is it?
 A Last Will and Testament is only effective after your death.
 If you become incapacitated, you’ll need additional documents, like powers of attorney.